RepTelDAM2022/DAM_prj27_02_Call-Recorder-master-E01A/README.md

 # Call Recorder
-call recorder with service for incoming & outgoing call
+call recorder with service for incoming call